SASTRA-Projects/Timetable/CONTRIBUTING.md

 Welcome, Contributors! 🎉

-Thank you for your interest in improving the **SASTRA-Timetable**, a comprehensive scheduling system for SASTRA Deemed University.
+Thank you for your interest in improving the **Timetable**, a comprehensive scheduling system for SASTRA Deemed University.

 This guide outlines how to contribute effectively, ensuring consistency and code quality across all modules.